dag4blend

 Dagormat▸Proxy

 Proxymat parameter information is taken from the .blk file, so all settings for them are hidden.
-Instead, a new tab allows you to specify the path to the proxymat folder.
+Instead, a new tab allows you to specify the path to the proxymat directory.
 It can still be edited as text or temporarily unchecked as is proxymat.

 Changes can be reverted by reloading information from the file or saved to the proxymat.
-Any regular material can also be converted to a proxymat by toggling the checkbox and saving it to the desired folder.
+Any regular material can also be converted to a proxymat by toggling the checkbox and saving it to the desired directory.

 Note